JasiekLewandowski/JasiekLewandowski/README.md

 ## Hello!
 My name is <strong> Jasiek Lewandowski <strong> 👋
   </br>

-## So glad you found my repository!
-Huh 💦 So hard to break through the crowds of other juniors!
+### Huh! 💦 So glad you found my repository!
+So hard to break through the crowds of other juniors!